amitkumar1701/monorepo-poc/packages/roofgraf/README.md

 ### Running the application

 There are a few ways to run this app:
-  - Everything in docker containers
-  - Local copy of api with helper containers (mysql, elasticsearch and redis)
-  - Local copy of everything you need

     #### 1. Running everything in docker containers
       ```bash